MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassDelta.md

 ## SYNOPSIS
 Get newly created or updated classes, including membership changes, without having to perform a full read of the entire class collection.
 See Use delta query for details.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEducationClassDelta](/powershell/module/Microsoft.Graph.Education/Get-MgEducationClassDelta?view=graph-powershell-1.0)

 ## SYNTAX